frappierer/AEMaaCs-Log-Analyzer/README.md

 ## Overview

-The AEM Log Analyzer is a powerful tool for processing and analyzing Adobe Experience Manager (AEM) access logs.
+The AEM Log Analyzer is a powerful tool for processing and analyzing Adobe Experience Manager (AEM) Author access logs.
 It helps IT consultants and web administrators gain valuable insights from log data, enabling data-driven decision-making and optimization of AEM sites.

 ## Features